 On a daily basis the amount of care we give to the human body is remarkably little.
 When you are feeling good the best the body can hope for is a good wash, a brush of the teeth and a slap of moisturiser if you are a bit of a girly.
 What else?
-Haircut and manicure perhaps oh and possibly a check on your weight.
+Haircut and manicure perhaps oh, and possibly a check on your weight.

 Considering the complexity of the human body and how we cannot live without it we do not spend too much time analysing how it is performing.
 We probably spend more attention on our cars or IT gadgets.
-“Why is my iPad running so slow?
+“Why is my PC running so slow?
 The car is overheating, I must check this quickly.”
 Such symptoms are immediately of prime importance and top of mind.

 This all changes when we are unwell.
 Suddenly we are taking our temperature, blood pressure and pulse rate.
 Blood tests may be needed.
-You may we wired up to monitor to see how the heart or brain is functioning.
+You may be wired up to monitor to see how the heart or brain is functioning.
 Now the body is getting the intensive care it needs.
 Recording and monitoring the raft of data is the route to a hopefully full and speedy recovery.

 If your FMCG/Brewing/Pharma business is operating well and there is even some growth then the usual “heart monitoring” Balanced Scorecard KPIs are reported weekly or monthly.
 The focus is usually on getting your “stuff” onto the shelf at the right time, in the correct quantity at the lowest cost.
 Along with other company measures the scorecard shows the health of the business.

 When all is not going smoothly however, the Balanced Scorecard may need supplementing with other measures.
 In companies where sales are below expectations and cash flow has dried up you need intensive care focus in that area.
-This does not mean you stop generating the Balanced Scorecard as this will contain important non-financial measures.
+This does not mean you stop generating the Balanced Scorecard as this will contain important financial and non-financial measures.
 Instead, you need to place the sensors in the critical locations.

 For businesses struggling with cash flow here are some relatively simple Recovery KPIs you might consider.